luchris429/purejaxrl/README.md

 ## Code Philosophy

-FastJaxRL is inspired by CleanRL, providing high-quality single-file implementations with research-friendly features.
-Note that it is not a modular library and is not meant to be imported.
-The repository focuses on simplicity and clarity in its implementations, making it an excellent resource for researchers and practitioners alike.
+FastJaxRL is inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl), providing high-quality single-file implementations with research-friendly features.
+Like CleanRL, this is not a modular library and is not meant to be imported.
+The repository focuses on simplicity and clarity in its implementations, making it an excellent resource for researchers and practitioners.

 ## Installation